medy17/Imgur_Archive_Viewer/README.md

-# README

 ## Overview

-The **Imgur Archive Viewer** is a Python-based desktop for retrieving and viewing archived images from Imgur.
-The application uses the Wayback Machine (Internet Archive) to locate and download images, making it especially useful for retrieving images that may no longer be available on Imgur directly.
+The **Imgur Archive Viewer** is a Python-based desktop application designed to assist users in retrieving and viewing archived images from Imgur.
+The application leverages the Wayback Machine (Internet Archive) to locate and download images, making it especially useful for retrieving images that may no longer be available on Imgur directly.

-This application supports a wide range of image and video file formats and is built with tkinter.
+This application supports a wide range of image and video file formats, offering a clean graphical user interface (GUI) built with Tkinter.

+---
+### New in v2:

+- **Batch Processing**: Process multiple Imgur URLs at once from a `.txt` file.
+- **Enhanced Folder Management**: Automatically organizes downloads, even during batch processing.

+---
+### How to Batch Process
+- Paste links in a `.txt` file separated by a line break.
+- Save as the file as a `.txt`.
+No other extension will work (eg `.rtf`, `.docx`, `.pdf` etc)
+- Load up Imgur_Archive_ViewerV2.py then select `Batch Process from File`.
+- The app will automatically create folders for every image and will update you on the progress within the GUI.

 ---